AfricasTalkingLtd/africastalking-java/README.md

 - [How to receive SMS](https://developers.africastalking.com/docs/sms/notifications)
 - [How to get notified of delivery reports](https://developers.africastalking.com/docs/sms/notifications)
 - [How to listen for subscription notifications](https://developers.africastalking.com/docs/sms/notifications)

+### `ChatService`

+- `sendMessage(String productId, String customerNumber, Channel channel, String channelNumber, String text)`: Send a message with text.

+  - `productId`: Your product Id
+  - `customerNumber`: The destination, which is the phone number of the customer (WhatsApp) or the chat id (Telegram)
+  - `channel`: The messaging channel that will be used to send the message.
+Accepted values are WhatsApp or Telegram.
+  - `channelNumber`: The channel number that will be used to send out the message.
+Examples are a WhatsApp phone number or a Telegram username.
+  - `text`: The text message to send

+- `sendMessage(String productId, String customerNumber, Channel channel, String channelNumber, MediaType type, String url)`: Send a message with media.

+  - `productId`: Your product Id
+  - `customerNumber`: The destination, which is the phone number of the customer (WhatsApp) or the chat id (Telegram)
+  - `channel`: The messaging channel that will be used to send the message.
+Accepted values are WhatsApp or Telegram.
+  - `channelNumber`: The channel number that will be used to send out the message.
+Examples are a WhatsApp phone number or a Telegram username.
+  - `type`: The media type.
+Possible values are Image, Audio, Video, Document, Voice, Sticker.
+  - `url`: A valid URL location from where the media can be downloaded from.

+- `sendMessage(String productId, String customerNumber, Channel channel, String channelNumber, float latitude, float longitude)`: Send a message with location.

+  - `productId`: Your product Id
+  - `customerNumber`: The destination, which is the phone number of the customer (WhatsApp) or the chat id (Telegram)
+  - `channel`: The messaging channel that will be used to send the message.
+Accepted values are WhatsApp or Telegram.
+  - `channelNumber`: The channel number that will be used to send out the message.
+Examples are a WhatsApp phone number or a Telegram username.
+  - `latitude`: The latitude which should be between -90.00 and +90.00.
+  - `longitude`: The longitude which should be between -90.00 and +90.00.

+- `sendTemplate(String productId, String customerNumber, Channel channel, String channelNumber, Template template)`: Send a template.

+  - `productId`: Your product Id
+  - `customerNumber`: The destination, which is the phone number of the customer (WhatsApp) or the chat id (Telegram)
+  - `channel`: The messaging channel that will be used to send the message.
+Accepted values are WhatsApp or Telegram.
+  - `channelNumber`: The channel number that will be used to send out the message.
+Examples are a WhatsApp phone number or a Telegram username.
+  - `template`: Specifies a registered template message to send.

+- `optIn(String customerNumber, Channel channel, String channelNumber)`: Send a opt-in consent.

+  - `customerNumber`: The destination, which is the phone number of the customer (WhatsApp) or the chat id (Telegram)
+  - `channel`: The messaging channel that will be used to send the message.
+Accepted values are WhatsApp or Telegram.
+  - `channelNumber`: The channel number that will be used to send out the message.
+Examples are a WhatsApp phone number or a Telegram username.

+- `optOut(String customerNumber, Channel channel, String channelNumber)`: Send a opt-out consent.

+  - `customerNumber`: The destination, which is the phone number of the customer (WhatsApp) or the chat id (Telegram)
+  - `channel`: The messaging channel that will be used to send the message.
+Accepted values are WhatsApp or Telegram.
+  - `channelNumber`: The channel number that will be used to send out the message.
+Examples are a WhatsApp phone number or a Telegram username.

 ### `PaymentService`